 The Student Right-to-Know Act was enacted in 1990 by federal law.
-The law requires institutions that receive Title IV HEA student financial aid to collect, report and/or disclose full-time, first-time, degree-seeking undergraduate students and students receiving athletically related student aid.
+Under the law, institutions that receive Title IV Higher Education Act student financial aid must collect, report and/or disclose full-time, first-time, degree-seeking undergraduate students and students receiving athletically related student aid.

 KCC is accredited by the Higher Learning Commission (HLC) which is a member of the North Central Association of Colleges and Schools (NCA), 30 N. LaSalle St. Suite 2400, Chicago, IL 60602-2504, 1-312-263-0456.

-KCC provides the following information in compliance with the Higher Education Act of 1965, as amended, and the Family Education Rights and Privacy Act.
+KCC provides the following information in compliance with the Higher Education Act of 1965, as amended, and the Family Education Rights and Privacy Act (FERPA).

 For information regarding associations, agencies, and/or governmental bodies that accredit, approve, or license the school and its programs, and the procedures by which a student may receive a copy for review of the school's accreditation, licensure or approval contact the appropriate academic division or the college catalog.

 Information regarding classes and programs is available by using the program list or meeting with a member of the advisement staff in the Department of Student Services.

 Financial aid information

 Counseling referral services